accept-nano/accept-nano-client/README.md

 // 1- create a new payment session type CreateSessionParams = {
-  apiHost: string // host of your Accept NANO server pollInterval?: number // time interval (ms) to re-check for verification of a payment debug?: boolean // enables debug mode and prints usefull stuff to console }
+  apiHost: string // host of your Accept NANO server pollInterval?: number // time interval (ms) to re-check for verification of a payment (default: 3s) debug?: boolean // enables debug mode and prints usefull stuff to console }